News & Insights

 We’re Presenting at the 2019 AICUP Member Meeting on Collaboration!

 Please join Steve Bobb, Director of Projects at Dickinson College, Carson Parr, AIA, LEED AP BD+C, Partner at RLPS Architects and Michael Rader, PE, CEM, President & CEO at Barton Associates as they present at the 2019 AICUP Member Meeting on Collaboration.
-The presentation is titled “A 2nd Life for a 50-Year Old Building” and … Read more
+The presentation is titled “A 2nd Life for a 50-Year-Old Building” and will … Read more

 Changes to PA UCC Code: Plumbing Code Changes 2009 vs 2015 IECC/IPC